pandzban/cnn_controller/README.md

 Dimensions are being set by python parameters on top of the .py file.
 The output dimensions are given by formula:
  OUTPUT_DIM = INPUT_DIM - FILTER_DIM + 1, as often seen in convolution operation.
-Project uses only positive fixed-point arithmetic due to not enough time for negative values operations.
+Project uses only positive fixed-point arithmetic due to me not having enough time for implementing negative values operations.
 The stride parameter is equal 1 and zero padding is not used in this implementation.
 Input and output values can be accessed by word, with use of req and valid signals.